 - Once the Cap is reached there are no chances of it to be opened again.
 Only a fix number of Caps are granted per fiscal year and it is not subject to change.

 Unfortunately, there is no guaranteed process to avoid the H-1B Cap for new applications.
-However, there are few precautions that you may take to minimize this possibility.
-First, you must complete and submit the H-1B Petition at your earliest convenience.
-USCIS does not accept any petitioner six months prior to the start of new fiscal year.
-Since the fiscal year starts on October 1st, you must submit the petition to USCIS on April 1st.
-This reduces the risk of not being selected prior to H1B Cap has reached.
+However, there are several precautions that you may take to minimize the likelihood of your application being denied due to the Cap being reached.
+First, you must complete and submit the H-1B Petition as soon as possible.
+Please note that USCIS does not accept any petitions six months prior to the start of new fiscal year.
+Since the fiscal year starts on October 1st, you must submit the petition to USCIS on April 1st for the highest chances of being selected.
 Along with submitting the petition on time, you must make certain that you submit all valid documents along with processing fees.
 An incomplete file will be sent back to the employer.
 Another option you may consider is to try to obtain some other nonimmigrant visa.
 You must consider an experienced immigration attorney in such critical situations.

 I am graduating from a master's program in the U.S. this coming May.
 Can I apply for the masters' cap instead of the regular cap?

 Unless you have completed your course of study you may not apply for Master's Cap prior to graduating.
 This applies to those students who may be eligible for graduation during the fall, winter semester but need to wait until the spring semesters to receive their diplomas.
 Once you have completed the credit course load and can be considered to hold a Master's you may apply for the Master's cap instead of the regular cap.
 However, if you need to complete classes past April 1st, you will only qualify for the regular cap unless you apply for a cap exempt position.